Oklahoma Overtime and Labor Laws

 Oklahoma law states, “The welfare of the State of Oklahoma demands that the working people of Oklahoma be protected from conditions of labor which have a pernicious effect on their health or morals.”
 Employers failing to pay minimum wage or overtime is an example of such a condition.

-Minimum Wage The minimum wage in Oklahoma is the same as the federal minimum wage and requires employers pay all non-exempt employees at least $7.25 per hour.
+Minimum Wage The minimum wage in Oklahoma is the same as the federal minimum wage and requires employers that are subject to the Fair Labor Standards Act pay all non-exempt employees at least $7.25 per hour.